olive-language/olive/docs/basics.md

 # Basic Syntax and Types

-Olive's syntax is heavily inspired by Python — indentation-based, clean, with a focus on readability.
-It adds explicit variable declarations and a static type system on top.
+Olive uses indentation-based syntax: clean, structured, with a focus on readability.
+It adds explicit variable declarations and a static type system.

 ## Variables and Mutability